Music Industry Activities and AchievementsPage address: http://www.mnsu.edu/music/musicindustry/news/mi_activities_and_achievements.html

 - Sammi Johnson and Aaron Harrington ran the Jazzfest, from initial scheduling to staffing to live mixing and stage managing.
 They are now working on more festival ideas for next year.

-- Brittany McDowell, an MI student last Fall, was also an exceptional leader on the campus IMPACT team.
+- Brittany McDowell, an MI student last Fall, was also an exceptional leader on the campus Student Events Team team.

 - The Social Media class tackled professional social media production and management for five different clients, all across the country, in part under the auspices of Ariel Publicity, the leading national firm for cyber-based music promotions.
 The results were simply smashing, for example: Scottie Miller reports that his social media activity increased by about 80%, reaching out effectively as far as his fans in Australia, where he subsequently enjoyed a successful tour.